-In the late 19th century the British Empire was ruled by a woman, suffragettes’ campaigns to win women the right to vote were under way, and Florence Nightingale was a household name.
+In the late 19th century the British Empire was ruled by a woman, the suffragettes’ campaigns to win women the right to vote were under way, and Florence Nightingale was a household name.
 In Liverpool’s Vauxhall community however, thousands of nameless and faceless women went about their lives behind the scenes in one of the poorest and most dangerous parts of Victorian England.
-One of these women was Emma, who was born in Liverpool in 1873 from an unusual yet undistinguished background, and by 1889 was a 16 year old attempting to find her own way in the world.
+One of these women was Emma, who was born in Liverpool in 1873 from an unusual yet undistinguished background, and by 1889 was now a 16 year old attempting to find her own way in the world.

-Behind many closed doors in more prestigious parts of Liverpool and other cities and towns, there will have lived many women whose only evidence of their existence is birth, maybe marriage, and death certificates.
+Behind many closed doors in the more prestigious parts of Liverpool and other cities and towns, there will have lived many women whose only evidence of their very existence is birth, maybe marriage, and death certificates.
 Without the right to vote or sit on a jury, Victorian women were very much subjected to societal limitations on what they wore, where they went (and with whom!), whether they worked, and what businesses they owned.

 Women were more or less expected to keep quiet and not attract attention, and as such their lives were seldom documented unless they were from the ruling elite or otherwise broke these rules of Victorian etiquette by embarking on a career in the arts or music (bit risky), making the papers (nearly always bad news unless you’re Queen Victoria herself), or daring the change the world (please ladies, know your place).

 For the many unremarkable women who didn’t change the world in the fields of healthcare, social reform, or attract fame through the arts or simply by being a member of the aristocracy, their stories in between the census takers’ 10-yearly visits remain largely unheard.